Wisconsin DMVs are open President’s Day (Monday, February 18)

 The voter should bring any documentation available to the DMV and fill out two forms.
 DMV’s website has a locator to find the nearest DMV and check wait times.
 A photo ID document will be sent via overnight that can be taken to the polls and used for voting.

 DMV offers this IDPP service and ID card for voting purposes free of charge.
-Anyone who doesn’t have an ID to vote in the spring primary should start the process now.
 DMV’s voter ID hotline at (844) 588-1069 is available for questions on obtaining an ID to vote.
-DMV does not have information regarding voter eligibility, poll locations, voter registration information or other election information.
-The Wisconsin Elections Commission has details at http://elections.wi.gov/.
+Questions regarding voter eligibility, poll locations, voter registration information or other election information can be found on the Wisconsin Elections Commission website.

 For more information, contact:

 WisDOT Office of Public Affairs